Investment is one of the crucial things that a start-up requires to take off and continue to be relevant in the market.

 - Strengthening and solidifying the company balance sheet.

-- And, expanding working capital.
+- And expanding working capital.

-By investing in these various aspects of company operations, the private equity investors aim to enhance the value of a company so that they can eventually sell it for a vast amount of profit.
+By investing in these various aspects of company operations, private equity investors aim to enhance the value of a company so that they can eventually sell it for a vast amount of profit.

 How does Private Equity work?